-Neurofibromatosis occurs all over the world and affects men and women equally.
-There are two main types of Neurofibromatosis: NF1 and NF2.
-There are also two rarer variants: Schwannomatosis & Legius Syndrome.
+NF, the group name for Neurofibromatosis Type 1 (NF1), NF2-related-Schwannomatosis (NF2) and Schwannomatosis (SWN), occurs all over the world and affects men and women equally.
+The two main conditions are NF1 and NF2 and two rarer variants: Legius Syndrome and Schwannomatosis.

 NF2 can be passed on from a parent OR it can start in a family with no previous history of the disorder.
-It occurs in 1 in 30,000 of the population but Nerve Tumours UK is here to help.
+It occurs in 1 in 35,000 of the population.

 A person who has NF2 has a 50% chance of passing on the condition to each of his/her children.
 NF2 is a variable and unpredictable condition affecting different people in different ways.
 The disorder is usually diagnosed by MRI scans.

-NF2 is very different to NF1 in that virtually all people with NF2 will need operations or other treatments for NF2-related brain or spinal cord tumours at some time.
+NF2 is very different to NF1 in that virtually all people with NF2 will need operations or other treatments for NF2-related brain or spinal cord tumours at some time in their life.